Ask any printer about the biggest problem in the industry today and I bet most of them would say proofing.

 Proofing is an essential aspect of the printing industry, as mistakes can be costly and embarrassing for clients.
 However, even with the best intentions, errors can slip through the cracks, often due to clients overlooking them during the review process.
 This can be a result of many factors, such as rushing through the review or not having an eye for detail.
 So why does this happen?
-Why is a mistake that is so obvious so easy to miss?
+Why is a mistake that is so obvious, also so easy to miss?
 I’ve done some research on this subject, and the answer is surprising.
 I once saw an ad in the yellow pages for a mobile mechanic.
 Instead of “YOUR PLACE OR OURS” it said “YOUR PLACE OUR OURS”.
-This wasn’t a small ad, it was full page in full colour with the mistake printed in 100 points bold type in red.
+This was a full page ad in colour with the mistake printed in 100 point bold type in red.
 So who’s fault is it?
 Although the designer at Sensis made the typo, the client received a proof and approved it.
 The printing industry is one that relies heavily on accuracy and precision.
 As such, proofing is a critical step in the process of creating printed materials.
 Proofing involves reviewing a document or design before it goes to print to ensure that there are no errors or mistakes.
 Despite the importance of proofing, mistakes are still commonly missed by clients.
 This can be due to a variety of reasons, such as rushing through the review process or not having a keen eye for detail.
 However, as the post explains, one surprising reason why mistakes are missed is due to “word shape” recognition.

 The problem is in the word itself.